 The Foreword sets out an overview of the range and hierarchy of pronouncements and other materials issued by the AUASB.
-The Foreword includes high level principles to determine the purpose, authority, enforceability and content of pronouncements and materials issued by the AUASB.
+The Foreword includes high level principles to determine the purpose, authority, legal status and content of pronouncements and materials issued by the AUASB.

-(c) Preamble to AUASB Standards (ASA 100) and Preamble to Australian Auditing Standards (ASA 101) (Preambles)
+(c) Auditing Standard ASA 101 Preamble to AUASB Standards (Preamble)

-The Preambles together explain the authority and legal enforceability of AUASB Standards and how standards are to be understood, interpreted and applied.
-The Preambles furthermore set out the mandatory and non-mandatory components of standards.
+The Preamble explains the authority and legal status of AUASB Standards and how standards are to be understood, interpreted and applied.